aaltsys/doc-newwares/master/index.rst

       standard Internet protocols or services like DropBox.
    *  WARES supports X12 EDI formats for batch data transfers.

-   WARES uses industry codes and terms throughout the program and adheres to recognized information technology standards, facilitating data exchange.
+   WARES facilitating data exchange by using industry codes and terms throughout the program and adhering to recognized information technology standards.

 #. :ref:`billing:index`.